 - Caroline Myss, PhD five-time New York Times bestselling author and internationally renowned speaker will reflect on how we can attune with the planetary movements in dealing with our current global challenges.

-- Banafsheh Sayyad sacred dancer and choreographer who is shaping the new expression of the Chartres Academy as Creative Director of the Ubiquity University, will guide us to embody the ideas explored during the week.
+- Banafsheh Sayyad, MFA, MA sacred dancer and choreographer who is shaping the new expression of the Chartres Academy as Creative Director of Ubiquity University, will guide us to embody the ideas explored during the week.

 Dancing the Planets